 Then it was official, I’d been bitten by the bug.
 I met some actors I fell in love with and suddenly my search was simpler when it came time to film.
 A full feature titled, “Church” followed.
-I’ve yet to have that edited, but I’ll get around to it eventually.
+Click here to watch it, free on Tubi.
 Then “Blind” came next.
 It is currently available on Amazon and “Frontin” came next.
 It is available for rent here.

-“Three Days Leave,” my latest short film, is complete and will premiere in Hawaii this November, 2021.
+“Three Days Leave,” my last short film, is complete and premiered in Hawaii in November, 2021.
 This piece is different than anything you all have seen from me and I can’t wait to share it with you.

-We are currently in pre-production for my first ever feature film, "Mafiettta 2: A House Divided starring Claudia Jordan and Willie Taylor.
+We are currently in post-production for our first ever feature film, "Mafiettta 2: A House Divided starring Claudia Jordan and Willie Taylor.